kaurrmanpreett/UCLA-Neural_Network_Solutions/README.md

 The script will output the Confusion Matrix and Accuracy for the model on the testing dataset.
 Additionally, it will plot the loss curve of the model and print the best parameters and score from the grid search.

 ## License
-This project is licensed under the Apache License.
+This project is licensed under the Apache License 2.0.